0chroma/node-robot/README.md

 The library comes with a full featured task scheduler.
 The general pattern is as follows:

-- Schedule a sequences of tasks
+- Schedule a sequence of tasks
+  - Each sequence you define will have a specialized task, eg a "move robot in this pattern" or "position and close a grasping arm"
-- Reschedule a sequences once the scheduler is empty
+- Reschedule sequences once the scheduler is empty
 - Interrupt scheduled tasks when sensors are triggered
+  - You can schedule a different sequence during an interrupt, eg a "back up and turn" sequence when you run into a walls)

 Doing this is relatively straightforward and can be done using any robot communication library you want: